Oyematth01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that creates a new global variable.
+ A script that prints the result of POWER divided by DIVIDE, followed by a new line

-Name: BEST
-Value: School